debopriyadey/ATMmanagement/README.md

 ## Tech used

-This simple system is developed using C++ Programming Language and different variables, strings have been used for the development of it.
+This simple system is developed using C Programming Language and different Data Structures and Algorithms have been used for the development of it.
+This project uses file handling features of C. Here, the system creates an external file (DAT file) to store all the user’s data, so every time we get into the system we can operate with the existing accounts.

 ## Challenges